Astrid of Sweden: Death

-Astrid died on 29 August 1935 in a car accident at Küssnacht am Rigi.

 In August 1935, the King and Queen went incognito to their holiday home, Villa Haslihorn in Horw, on the shores of Lake Lucerne, Switzerland.
 Joséphine-Charlotte and Baudouin travelled with their parents, while the one-year-old Prince Albert remained in Brussels.

 On 29 August 1935, the King and Queen went for a last hike in the mountains before returning home.
 Their chauffeur was sitting in the back of the Packard One-Twenty convertible; the King was driving and the Queen looking at a map.
 At approximately 9:30 am the Queen pointed out something to her husband, who looked away from the road.
 The car left the road, travelled down a steep slope, and collided with a pear tree.
-Queen Astrid had opened her door and was thrown out upon impact, striking the trunk of the tree while the car hit a second tree.
+Queen Astrid, who was pregnant with her fourth child, had opened her door in an attempt to jump off but was thrown out upon impact, dying instantly after striking her head on the trunk of the tree while the car hit a second tree.
+She was only 29 years old.

 Queen Astrid is interred in the royal vault at the Church of Our Lady of Laeken, Brussels, beside her husband, King Leopold III, and his second wife, Lilian, Princess of Réthy.

 Legacy

 Folklore

 Alexei Schwarzenbach, a Swiss historian, describes how Queen Astrid entered folklore in Belgium and Switzerland.
-Months after her death, newlyweds were bringing flowers to the place where the Queen died.
+Months after her death, newlyweds brought flowers to the place where the Queen died.
 The chapel visitors would also bring wreaths and candles.
 The visits peaked on feasts of All Saints and All Souls.
-The Queen was described as an icon of beauty, kindness, romance, marriage and a model Catholic.
+The Queen was described as an icon of beauty, kindness, romance, marriage, and as a model Catholic.
 The Mayor of Küssnacht told the Belgian Ambassador to Switzerland: "It is on pilgrimage that these couples arrive here from all over the canton.
-These young newlyweds, in bridal dress, whom you saw visiting the place where Queen Astrid passed away, are imploring her protection.
+These young newlyweds, in bridal dress, whom you saw visiting the place where Queen Astrid died, are imploring her protection.
 Your young Queen has become part of Swiss legend; she is, for our people, who have beatified her in their hearts, the symbol of maternal love and conjugal fidelity."